microsoft/MSTIC-Sysmon/linux/configs/README.md

 * We are currently creating Sysmon configs based on services or adversarial techniques we perform research on while developing detections.
 * We believe that organizing our Sysmon configs at a higher level over event IDs allows us to manage them a little bit better and expedites the conversations around coverage over techniques used by threat actors.
-* You can use these configs while exploring your environment and focus on a few interesting patterns of behavior mapped to [MITRE ATT&CK](https://attack.mitre.org/).
+* You can use these configs to monitor interesting patterns of behavior mapped to [MITRE ATT&CK](https://attack.mitre.org/).

 ## Split Configs by Event ID